nojanath/SublimeKSP/README.md

 ### New Preprocessor Functions

-Added to the compiler are a set of new functions that making programming in Kontakt scipt nicer.
+Added to the compiler are a set of new functions that making programming in Kontakt script nicer.
 These functions are used near the beginning of the compiling process, before the parser.
 They work in a similar way to the C preprocessor.
 Syntax highlighting for these new commands has also been included.
 These new additions will not effect any of your current programs.

+* New single line comments.
+Use `//` to start a comment, unlike the default `{}` these comments always finish at the end of a line. `{}` comments still work as normal.
+Sublime hotkey <kbd>Ctrl</kbd><kbd>/</kbd> will now use `//`, and block comment hotkey <kbd>Ctrl</kbd><kbd>Shift</kbd><kbd>/</kbd> will use `{}`.

 * New constant type called define, these are always global and can be declared anywhere, even outside of callbacks.
+These are different from the original declare const, because they are substituted before macros and functions are built.
     ```
 	define NUM_CONTROLS := 90
 	define CONST_TEXT := "String"
     ```

-* Use pers keyword to make a variable persistent:
+* Use pers keyword to make a variable persistent, this would be the same as writing make_persistent(variable) in the next line:
     ```
 	declare pers value
 	```